Find a formula for the area of each figure in terms of s. | Study Prep in Pearson+

 Area Formulas for Geometric Figures

-Understanding the standard formulas for the area of common geometric shapes (such as squares, triangles, rectangles, and circles) is essential.
-These formulas often involve side lengths or other dimensions, and knowing how to express area in terms of a given variable like s is key.
+Understanding the standard formulas for the area of common geometric shapes (such as triangles, squares, rectangles, and circles) is essential.
+These formulas express area in terms of side lengths or other dimensions, allowing you to relate the variable 's' to the figure's area.

 Recommended video: